Forcepoint/fp-pta-ansible-docker-jfrog-xray/README.md

 ### OPTIONAL

+* docker_jfrog_xray_download_host: The host to download the docker-compose release from.
+  Useful if you're using Artifactory and want to add a remote for https://releases.jfrog.io
 * docker_jfrog_xray_postgresql_migrate: When yes, the database is extracted, a new container spun up in its place, and the data reimported.
 Without examining the version of postgres specified in the docker-compose, it's hard to know when this should be run.